MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 ### Treatment of failures

 * Non-transactional policy: The failure is ignored by Kusto.
-Any retry is the responsibility of the data owner.
+Any retry is the responsibility of the data ingestion process owner.
 * Transactional policy: The original ingestion operation that triggered the update will also fail.
 The source table and the database won't be modified with new data.
   * If the ingestion method is `pull` (Kusto's Data Management service is involved in the ingestion process), there's an automated retry on the entire ingestion operation, orchestrated by Kusto's Data Management service, according to the following logic:
     * Retries are done until the earliest between `DataImporterMaximumRetryPeriod` (default = 2 days) and `DataImporterMaximumRetryAttempts` (default = 10) is reached.